What Is Thai Beef Red Curry?

 — Her Hands His EyesWhat Is Thai Beef Red Curry?

-The color is what you notice first: not the sharp, saturated red of the curry paste alone, but something slightly softer and warmer — the coconut milk pulling the red toward orange, the palm sugar adding its faint caramel quality, the whole pot becoming a color that is specific to this dish and to the way coconut and chili behave together under heat.
+The color is what you notice first: not the sharp, saturated red of the curry paste alone, but something slightly softer and warmer.
+The coconut milk pulls the red toward orange, the palm sugar adds its faint caramel quality, the whole pot becoming a color that is specific to this dish and to the way coconut and chili behave together under heat.

-Thai beef red curry is distinct from Thai red curry made with chicken or vegetables — the beef requires a longer simmer to become tender, and that extra time in the coconut milk deepens the sauce in a way that a faster protein cannot.
+Thai beef red curry is distinct from red curry made with chicken or vegetables.
+The beef requires a longer simmer to become tender, and that extra time in the coconut milk deepens the sauce in a way that a faster protein cannot.
 It is a patient dish.
 The reward for that patience is a sauce that has become something the paste and the coconut milk could not have been separately.

 The smell of it is the smell of home.
 That has not changed.